|

 THIS CLASS IS FULL.
 Please click the "Add to Waitlist" button below.
 You will not be charged to be added to the waitlist.
 When a space becomes available the first person on the waitlist will be contacted.
 If that person cannot take the space we will move to the next person until the space is filled.

 Learn the fundamentals of weaving on a four-shaft loom.
 This foundation class focuses on loom set up, understanding basic weave patterns (plain weave and twill variations), double weave construction and material considerations.
 Creating sound structure and developing good weaving habits will be emphasized.
 Reading drafts will also be covered.
 Each student will have the exclusive use of a floor loom for the semester.
 NOTE: This class requires the ability to stay focused with good coordination and hand dexterity.
 Materials and supplies will be provided in the tuition fee; optional materials will be discussed in class.
-NOTE: This class is a prerequisite to 2005 Intermediate Weaving.
+NOTE: This class is a prerequisite for 2002 On-Loom Weaving Studio Projects.

 This class is for Beginner Levels